 The harmful use of alcohol is a leading risk factor and countries are reinforcing policies to tackle alcohol related harm.
 Stricter approach in terms of availability, marketing and pricing of alcoholic beverages are argued to be more effective ways to tackle alcohol-related harm.

 EURACTIV invites you to this Forum to discuss the role of wine in the sustainability of our society, the concept of wine in moderation, and how these interact with different EU policies.
 Questions will include:

 - What are the actual risks and benefits from drinking wine?
 How can these best be communicated and addressed?

 - Does wine contribute to the sustainable development goals (SDGs)?

 - Can understanding wine’s culture contribute to the reduction of alcohol related harm?

 - What is the role for the wine sector in educating its key actors and consumers about responsible consumption?

 - How can stakeholder dialogue and cooperation be successful?

 - What should be the future focus of the wine sector?

-***TO REGISTER PLEASE CONTACT SIMONA OVESEA AT SIMONA.OVESEA@EURACTIV.COM ***
+***TO REQUEST REGISTRATION PLEASE CONTACT SIMONA OVESEA AT SIMONA.OVESEA@EURACTIV.COM ***